B1ggDave/kotlinbyexample.github.io/examples/05_stdlib/16_getOrElse.md

 # getOrElse

-Provides safe access to elements of collection.
-It takes index and a function that computes default value in cases when index is out of bound.
+Provides safe access to elements of the collection.
+It takes an index and a function that computes the default value in any cases where the index is out of bounds.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">